White Queen (Through the Looking-Glass): In other media

-The White Queen has been portrayed in various TV and film productions by actresses including Carol Channing, Penelope Wilton, Nanette Fabray, Anne Hathaway and Brenda Bruce.
+The White Queen has been portrayed in various TV and film productions by actresses including Louise Fazenda, Nanette Fabray, Brenda Bruce, Maureen Stapleton, Carol Channing, Penelope Wilton, and Anne Hathaway.

 In Sandra the Fairytale Detective, her name is Victoria because she is the Queen of Victory.

 Alice in Wonderland (2010)

 Anne Hathaway portrays the White Queen (renamed "Mirana of Marmoreal") in Tim Burton's 2010 adaptation alongside Helena Bonham Carter as Iracebeth, the Red Queen; they are portrayed as sisters.
 The White Queen's soldiers appear in white armor inspired by chess pieces while The Red Queen's appear in armour made to resemble cards.
 Mirana's delicate exterior is reinforced by her habit of holding her hands gracefully at shoulder height in almost every scene in which she appears.
 But her black fingernail polish and the dark circles under her eyes, as well as her nonchalance about certain potion ingredients ("buttered fingers"), hint at a more complex character under the surface.
 Additionally, she is portrayed as a beautiful young woman with white blonde hair, a flawless complexion and air of elegance, grace and perfection.

 In the movie, Iracebeth has banished her sister from "Underland" out of jealousy; Mirana, having taken a vow never to harm another living thing, is helpless to fight back and must wait years for the "Frabjous Day," when a "champion" will arrive and slay the Jabberwocky, Iracebeth's fearsome pet.
 That champion arrives in Alice (Mia Wasikowska), now a young woman, who initially thinks she is having a recurring dream.
 By the film's climax, Alice accepts her destiny and slays the Jabberwocky, restoring rulership of Wonderland to the White Queen.
 Mirana banishes her sister and bids Alice goodbye.
 After Alice remarks that Mirana cannot imagine the horror that goes on inside the Red Queen's castle, Mirana - whilst holding a knife - coldly replies, "Oh yes, I can."
 Mirana apparently is not above cruel punishment such as having her sister exiled to the Outlands for the rest of her days where nobody is to show her kindness or say a word to her.
 Mirana also had the Knave of Hearts unwillingly kept in Iracebeth's company for the rest of his life.